edvinpontuslarsson/hide-youtube-ad/README.md

 The installation process for this extension may vary depending on your Firefox version and operating system.

-I would reccomend consulting chatGPT for instructions to add it to your Firefox and/or using a trial-and-error-approach.
+I would recommend consulting chatGPT for instructions to add it to your Firefox and/or using a trial-and-error-approach.